 A Pet Owner’s Guide to Household Poisons

 Japanese Yew is a plant that is found in the landscaping of many homes.
-It is highly lethal, and it doesn’t take much to poison even the healthiest of dogs and cats.
-An animal must eat only one tenth of its body weight in order to have ingested a fatal amount of this plant.
-This can cause a sudden death from heart failure, and should be removed from the home and surrounding areas at all costs.
+It is lethal, and it doesn’t take much to poison even the healthiest of dogs and cats.
+An animal must eat only one-tenth of its body weight in order to have ingested a fatal amount.
+This can cause a sudden death from heart failure and should be removed from the home and surrounding areas at all costs.

 The Araceae Family